(Note: The following summary was written by Tony Ortega and is reprinted from his blog)

 Kim Christensen, the L.A.
 Times reporter who broke the story last year about Scientology leader David Miscavige hiring private investigators Dwayne and Daniel Powell to follow his own father, Ron Miscavige, after Ron escaped from Scientology in 2012, has an important update today that is on the newspaper’s front page.

-The most striking thing in Christensen’s story last year was that the Powells told West Allis, Wisconsin police that they had been told by David Miscavige personally simply to stand by and let Ron die when they observed him having what they thought was a heart attack.
+The most striking thing in Christensen’s story last year was that the Powells told West Allis, Wisconsin police that they had been personally ordered over the phone by David Miscavige to stand aside and let Ron die when they observed him having what they thought was a heart attack.
 “If he dies, he dies,” David reportedly told them.

 Dwayne Powell later submitted a declaration that he had been misquoted by the police in their report of his interview, and that he did not talk to David Miscavige.
 The police in Wisconsin stood by their report.